grahamking/calum.nvim/README.md

 Here I would highlight that single line ("In Rust .."), and most likely replace it with the interesting parts from the new pane that opens.

-The "Thinking..." box will close once the full response has been copied to the new pane, but you can continue working whilst it hovers.
+You can continue working whilst the AI answers.
 The new pane doesn't auto scroll (I found that dizzying).
-If the box is still there but nothing is changing on the output pane it means the content is appearing below the fold.
 Feel free to scroll the pane to see it.

 ## Continuing the chat